 For more information on works the University owns, please see University of Birmingham Admission and Registration Regulations 5.4.

 There are exceptions to UK Copyright law designed to permit copying for the purposes of creating accessible documents that are compatible with assistive technologies.
 The Digitisation Service will obtain alternative format versions of content held by the Library on behalf of students or staff members with a Reasonable Adjustment Plan (RAP), or similar, in place.
-(If you don’t have an RAP in place, please contact Student Services in the first instance.)
+If you don’t have an RAP in place, please contact the Student Disability Service in the first instance.